Back to blog

 The Emerald Edge is one of the most remarkable ecosystems in the world.
 Spanning 100-million acres in the Pacific Northwest—from Washington through British Columbia and into Alaska—Emerald Edge is the largest intact coastal rainforest on Earth.
 Recognized as a “global treasure of biodiversity,” the area is home to a vast array of iconic wildlife and Indigenous communities that have resided here for millions of years.

-In this Q&A, we hear from Prinsloo and two influential community and project leaders about the Emerald Edge program, and the progress that’s been made to restore the land and guide local communities to sustainable economic growth.
+In this Q&A, Prinsloo and two influential community and project leaders discuss the Emerald Edge program and the progress made in restoring the land and guiding local communities to sustainable economic growth.

 Ian Prinsloo

 Ian Prinsloo is a Senior Consultant at Reos Partners.
-He is a facilitator whose work develops the relational quality of groups as a platform for developing innovative solutions to challenges.
-He helps build the capacity of leaders to initiate collaborative processes that reframe change as an act of creation.
+He is a facilitator whose work develops the relational quality of groups as a platform for innovative solutions to challenges.
+He helps build leaders' capacity to initiate collaborative processes that reframe change as an act of creation.

 ->